-Risk 12 Risk 12 Risk Title - Management of Assets Risk Theme - Resources Ownership Potential Risk Cause Potential Effect Risk Score rent Mitig - CLT Risk Owner - Service Leads - Asset Managemen t and 1.There is a risk that required physical modifications to Council Buildings will take time and additional resource to implement in light of Government Guidance on physical distancing and prevention of COVID-19 virus spread.
+Risk 12 Dick Title Managem ent of Ac Diek Ther ne - Resources Ownership Risk Title - Managem Potential Risk Cause Potential Effect Risk Score rent Mitig - CLT Risk Owner - Service Leads - Asset Managemen t and 1.There is a risk that required physical modifications to Council Buildings will take time and additional resource to implement in light of Government Guidance on physical distancing and prevention of COVID-19 virus spread.
 All Council Buildings are affected by this if Council is to ensure recovery from pandemic and return to 'new normal'; including Office Spaces, Education establishments, Depots, Customer Contact Centres, Leisure facilities etc. 2.There is a risk that all Council premises will not reopen fully following COVID-19 and a review of the Asset Management Plan will need to consider further Asset Rationalisation.
 3.There is a risk of delay to projects to projects within the General Services capital programme due to hyperinflation of construction costs which could impact on deliverability of the programme.
 4.There is a risk that Energy projects, for example LED lighting, that help to reduce the Council's carbon footprint are delayed leading to an inability to achieve some of the outcomes detailed in the Council's Sustainable Development and Climate Change Strategy.
 COVID- 19 Impact on efficient recovery of Council services.
 Failure to deliver Asset Management Plan.
 Project delay or additional costs.
 Adverse incidents and compliance failure.
 Damage to Council's reputation.
 3 x 2 = 6 Officer Recover 2.
 Property Proj progress buildir occupancy leve physical reconfi operational pred 3.
-Professional to monitor cons itised list on the control of the co of returning is subject to Chief approvals. appointed to ments, agree olement required within Council ervices to continue osts and gress and deliver or projects has some projects once Scottish Proposed Mi itigations (with dates) Status Progress Bar 1.
-Property Project Team continue to work with the Future Operating Model Implementation Group to ensure recovery to offices in line with new working arrangements is achieved.
-(Sept 2022) Increased from 25% 2022).
-The A 2.
-Review Asset Management Plan (AMP), consult with stakeholders and Chief Officers prior to submitting to Council for approval.
-(March 2022).
+Professional to monitor cons itised list on the control of the co of returning is subject to Chief approvals. appointed to ments, agree olement required within Council ervices to continue osts and gress and deliver or projects has some projects once Scottish Proposed Mi itigations (with dates) Status Progress Bar Project Team continue to work with the Future Operating Model Implementation arrangements is achieved.
+(Sept 2022) on Group to ensure reco very to office s in line with Increased from 25% 2022).
+The A Review Asset Management Plan (AMP), consult with stakeholders and Chief Officers prior to submitting to Council for approval.
+(March 022).
 The AMP was not reviewed in March 2022.
-It requires to take into account the Transforming our Estate Report and Future Operating Increased from Model.
-A new proposed date for the review of the Asset Management Plan (Land and Buildings) is March 2023.
-Increased from 25% was reviewed .
+It requires to take into account the Transforming our Estate Report and Future Operating Model.
+A new proposed date for the review of the Asset Management Plan (Land and Buildings) is March 2023. was reviewed .
 There is a commitment to fully review the General Services Capital programmes (March 2022).
-The General Services Capital Programme ras reviewed as part of the Council's budget setting process, resulting in a new 12 year capital plan being approved by South Ayrshire Council no the 3 rd March 2022.
+The General Services Capital Programme as reviewed as part of the Council's budget setting process, resulting in a new 12 year capital plan being approved by South Ayrshire Counnumber the 3rd March 2022.
 Ongoing review will take place through quarterly monitoring reports to Cabinet.
 4.A number o of Energy projects have commenced, whilst design work for future projects is also conti nuing (April 20)22) Increased from 25%